robLittiere/sport_live/README.md

 # sport_live

-An mobile app containing Sport news and articles
+A hybrid and progressive mobile app containing the latest news and sport articles.

 ## Getting Started